 Charlie hasn’t always had the freedom he has today.
 He hasn’t always been able to decide what he wants to do and have someone listen to him.
 He hasn’t always been invited to throw out the first pitch at a baseball game or get his picture taken with beauty queens.
 He hasn’t even always been allowed to keep his own money in his own wallet.

-The Resource Center’s mission is to provide a one-stop-shop for individuals living with Intellectual and Developmental Disabilities (I/DD), their caregivers, family members and providers, to help increase knowledge of Intellectual and Developmental Disabilities (I/DD).
-The center also provides information, personal assistance, and referrals to help individuals living with I/DD, their caregivers and family members effectively navigate through life and obtain needed services.
+The Resource Center’s mission is to provide a one-stop-shop for individuals living with Developmental Disabilities, their caregivers, family members and providers, to help increase knowledge of Developmental Disabilities.
+The center also provides information, personal assistance, and referrals to help individuals living with DD, their caregivers and family members effectively navigate through life and obtain needed services.

 A support system for individual living with intellectual and developmental disabilities, their caregivers and family member which will enables them to locate not only printed materials but also link them to local, state, and national resources that will meet the needs of those in our community living with Intellectual and Developmental Disabilities so that they can live, work and enjoy life just like people without disabilities do.